 A toolkit is available to help Associations undertake such audits.
 Although such audits can be undertaken by way of self-assessment, it is important that they are conducted externally every 3 years (as a minimum) to ensure impartiality in the process (see Requirement 4.2).

-- See Appendix 7: Board Skills: Diagnostic and Evaluation Questionnaire - See Appendix 8: Board Skills: Diagnostic and Evaluation Independent Assessment Flow The process flow to support Appendix 8 is available by contacting your FA Regional Manager to source an appropriate consultant. - See Appendix 42: County FA Board Director Appraisal Template
+- See Appendix 7: Link to template Board Skills Audit in MS Forms - See Appendix 8: Board Skills: Diagnostic and Evaluation Independent Assessment Flow. - See Appendix 42: County FA Board Director Appraisal Template